up9inc/basenine/README.md

 - **Single mode** is a short lasting TCP connection that returns a single record from the database based on the provided index value.

+- **Fetch mode** is a short lasting TCP connection mode for fetching N number of records from the database, starting from a certain offset, supporting both directions.

 - **Validate mode** checks the query against syntax errors.
 Returns the error if it's syntactically invalid otherwise returns `OK`.

 - **Macro mode** let's you define a macro for the query language like `http~proto.name == "http"`.